peter1357908/Tiny-Search-Engine/querier/README.md

-# README.md for CS50 Lab 5 Indexer
+# README.md for CS50 Lab 6 Querier
 ## Shengsong Gao, May 2018

-### indexer requirements spec
+### `querier` requirements spec

-The job of the `indexer` is to read the documents in the `pageDirectory` output by the `crawler`, build an inverted index mapping from words to documents, and write that index to a file.
-(Later, the `querier` will read the index and use it to answer queries.)
+The TSE Querier is a standalone program that reads the index file produced by the TSE Indexer, and page files produced by the TSE Querier, and answers search queries submitted via stdin.

-#### The `indexer` (through `index`) did:
+#### The `querier` did:

 1. execute from a command line with usage syntax
-  * `./indexer pageDirectory indexFilename`
+  * `./querier pageDirectory indexFilename`
   * where `pageDirectory` is the pathname of a directory produced by the Crawler, and
-  * where `indexFilename` is the pathname of a file into which the index should be written; the indexer creates the file (if needed) and overwrites the file (if it already exists).
+  * where `indexFilename` is the pathname of a file produced by the Indexer.
-2. read documents from the `pageDirectory`, each of which has a unique document ID, wherein
-  * the document `id` starts at 1 and increments by 1 for each new page,
-  * and the filename is of form `pageDirectory/id`,
-  * and the first line of the file is the URL,
-  * and the second line of the file is the depth,
-  * and the rest of the file is the page content (the HTML, unchanged).
-3. build an inverted-index data structure mapping from _words_ to _(documentID, count)_ pairs, wherein each _count_ represents the number of occurrences of the given word in the given document.
-Ignore words with fewer than three characters, and “normalize” the word before indexing.
-(Here, “normalize” means to convert all letters to lower-case.)
+2. load the index from `indexFilename` into an internal data structure.

+3. read search queries from stdin, one per line, until EOF.
+  1. clean and parse each query according to the syntax described below.
+  2. if the query syntax is somehow invalid, print an error message, do not perform the query, and prompt for the next query.
+  3. print the ‘clean’ query for user to see.
-4. create a file `indexFilename` and write the index to that file, in the format described below.
+  4. use the index to identify the set of documents that satisfy the query, as described below.
+  5. if the query is empty (no words), print nothing.
+  6. if no documents satisfy the query, print No documents match.
+  7. otherwise, rank the resulting set of documents according to its score, as described below, and print the set of documents in decreasing rank order; for each, list the score, document ID and URL.
+(Obtain the URL by reading the first line of the relevant document file from the pageDirectory.)
+  8. Exit with zero status when EOF is reached on stdin.

-5. validate its command-line arguments:
+#### The `querier` validates its command-line arguments:

-  * pageDirectory is the pathname for an existing directory produced by the crawler, and
+  * pageDirectory is the pathname for an existing directory produced by the Crawler, and
-  * indexFilename is the pathname of a writeable file; it may or may not already exist.
+  * indexFilename is the pathname of a readable file.

-#### The `indextest` (also through `index`) did:

-1. execute from a command line with usage syntax
-  * ./indextest oldIndexFilename newIndexFilename
-  * where oldIndexFilename is the name of a file produced by the indexer, and
-  * where newIndexFilename is the name of a file into which the index should be written.
-2. load the index from the `oldIndexFilename` into an inverted-index data structure.
-3. create a file `newIndexFilename` and write the index to that file, in the format described below.

 ### Implementation and Assumptions